 Radiologists who have seen many breast pictures are better able to discriminate between cancerous and non-cancerous lesions.
 Mammograms should only be performed and analysed by breast imaging sub-specialists.
 Limiting who can do mammography in this way should improve screening accuracy and reduce the number of false positives.
 It’s a shift that some in the radiology community may find unwelcome.

 Because millions of screening mammograms are performed in the United States each year, and these treatments are optional, there is no need for a general radiology physician to perform these exams or make it her business.
 (Sub-specialists in this discipline have plenty of work to do.)
 As long as they can be transferred electronically for further analysis or an expert’s view.
 Breast imaging specialists should be involved in evaluating sonograms and other supplemental investigations such as MRI and MBI.
+Go to this page for more information about this.
 An ultrasound or other guidance may assist in a biopsy, which may necessitate a trip to a specialist centre.

 There is no reason why every state in the United States cannot have numerous breast imaging centres.
 These procedures are routinely conducted given the amount of screening mammography and occasional biopsies.
 In addition to lowering the rate of false-positive results leading to biopsy.
 It would be worthwhile to improve detection (lower false negatives) and get the biopsy samples to current pathology facilities for analysis.

 Consider that “overdiagnosis” is not the same as “overtreatment” and can be corrected by greater medical education for physicians if they exist